DLR-FT/wasm-interpreter/README.md

 - **Fuel & resumable execution**: A fuel mechanism is used to halt execution once fuel runs out.
 Then fuel can be refilled and execution resumed.
 - **C bindings**: The interpreter can be used from C code.
-- **Host functions**: A host system can provide functions for Wasm code to call.
 - **Migratability**: Wasm instances can be transferred between systems during their execution.
 - **Threading**: There are multiple threading proposals, but we have not yet chosen a specific one.
 Some options are [shared-everything-threads](https://github.com/WebAssembly/shared-everything-threads), [threads](https://github.com/WebAssembly/threads), [wasi-threads](https://github.com/WebAssembly/wasi-threads).